smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 The confidence from great unit and acceptance testing can be enough to declare any build shippable.

-Lately teams we work with have been intentionally trying to stay shippable.
+Lately, teams we work with have been intentionally trying to stay shippable.
 They want to support releasing at any point and other Continuous Delivery norms.
 Our team has long been trying to track the last package we deemed shippable.
 Both approaches are effective and have their own trade-offs.